 Format: Nintendo 3DS

 At one point in time, long ago, Mega Man was both Capcom’s most successful and acclaimed franchise.
-Sadly, these days, Capcom all but ignores Mega Man outside of re-releasing the classics.
+Sadly these days Capcom all but ignores Mega Man outside of re-releasing the classics.
 In September 2010 Mega Man Legends 3 was announced for the upcoming Nintendo 3DS, the much anticipated follow up to Mega Man Legends 2 which launched on the PlayStation over a decade earlier.
-Sadly, only months later, it was unexpectedly cancelled.
-Claiming slumping sales and reduced popularity as the cause for the cancellation, the only new Mega Man game released in recent years has been Street Fighter X Mega Man, which was developed by a fan to celebrate the 25th anniversary of both Street Fighter and Mega Man, but was officially endorsed by Capcom.
+Unfortunately, only months later, it was unexpectedly cancelled.
+Claiming slumping sales and the reduced popularity of the seroes as the cause for the cancellation, the only new Mega Man game released in recent years has been Street Fighter X Mega Man, which was developed by a fan to celebrate the 25th anniversary of both Street Fighter and Mega Man, but was officially endorsed by Capcom.
 I still think Capcom should bring Legends 3 back at some point, they owe it to the fans at the very least.
 The blue bomber deserves another chance.

 Format: ZX Spectrum